x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 > Put the error summary at the top of the main container.
 If your page includes breadcrumbs or a back link, place it below these, but above the `<h1>`.

-This causes a few problems.

-The GOV.UK design system includes some complex rules around linking to fields from the error summary.
-For example, errors on checkbox or radio button fields should link to the first checkbox or radio button.

-Rails doesn't support this and for it to work the hyperlinks and targets need to be consistent.
-Because forms can contain custom logic, it's vital that the form builder is responsible for generating both.
+This is problematic because the form often isn't the first thing on the page but the form builder needs to be responsible for rendering the error summary to ensure the links and targets are consistent.

 We could solve the problem by wrapping the whole page in a `<form>` element, which would allow us to place the error summary wherever we like, but it's a hack.
 It isn't semantically correct and is likely to lead to other problems.